Bruxes/Plex-AniList-Sync/README.md

 A modern and robust Python script to automatically update your AniList watch progress when you watch an anime episode in Plex, triggered by Tautulli.

-This script is designed to be a simple, single-file solution that correctly handles seasonal anime (e.g., "Jujutsu Kaisen Season 2") without manual intervention.
+This project is designed to be a simple, user-friendly solution. **You only need to edit the `config.ini` file to get started.**

 ## Project Files

 -   **`anilist_sync.py`**: The main script that Tautulli will run.
--   **`config.ini`**: The configuration file where you will safely store your AniList API token.
+-   **`config.ini`**: The central configuration file. **This is the only file you need to edit.**
--   **`obtener_token.py`**: A one-time-use helper script to generate your personal AniList API token.
+-   **`get_token.py`**: A helper script that you run once to automatically generate your API token.

 ## How It Works

 1. You finish watching an anime episode in Plex.
 2. Tautulli detects the "watched" event and triggers its script agent.
-3. Tautulli runs `anilist_sync.py`, passing the show's title, season, and episode number as arguments.
+3. Tautulli runs `anilist_sync.py`, passing the show's title, season, and episode number.
-4. The script reads your API token from `config.ini`, then searches AniList for the correct anime and season.
+4. The script reads your API token from `config.ini`, searches AniList for the correct anime, and updates your watch progress.
-5. If the watched episode is newer than the progress on AniList, it updates your list.

 ## Setup Instructions

-Follow these steps carefully to get everything running.
+Follow these steps carefully.
+The entire configuration is handled in the `config.ini` file.

 ### 1. Prerequisites